Seek advice during Learning Disability Week

 Councillor Wendy Brice-Thompson, Cabinet Member for Adults Services, said:

-“This is a great opportunity to meet social workers, psychologists, speech and language therapists, physiotherapists, community learning disability nurses and occupational thearpists.
+“This is a great opportunity to meet social workers, psychologists, speech and language therapists, physiotherapists, community learning disability nurses and occupational therapists.
 They can offer adults with a learning disability and their carers, advice, information and support.
 The team is also responsible for care planning, assessment of specialist health care and purchasing of appropriate care packages.”

 Events will be taking place at the following: